Benny-JH-L/CPSC-441/assignments/a4/readme.txt

 If you prefer to see different graphs represented by all the different edge weights, ex.
 No. hops, No. dementors, distance, and time. you can set `VISUALIZE_ONE_GRAPH` to False at the top of `a4.py`.

+---Parsing Graph Information---
+Graph information is parsed from the file named `GRAPH_INFO_LOCATION` in the same directory as `a4.py` every 6 lines represent an edge: line 1: Starting node line 2: Destination node line 3: No. Hops line 4: Distance (km) line 5: Time (hrs) line 6: Dementors

 ---Notes about graph visual---